-For purposes of the statement of cash flows, the University considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
+For purposes of the statement of cash flows, the University as well as the Foundation consider all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 Funds invested through the State of South Carolina State Treasurer's Office are considered cash equivalents.